 H5 is non-serializable and has the same inter-transactional dataflows as could occur under Snapshot Isolation (there is no choice of versions read by the transactions).
-H5 is an example of a phenomenon called constraint violation, defined below.
-Each transaction that writes a new value for x and y is expected to maintain the constraint that the sum of x and y should be positive.
-Each transactional sequence is legal, but because the other transaction is making a concurrent change, the result violates the constraint.
+Here we assume that each transaction that writes a new value for x and y is expected to maintain the constraint that x + y should be positive, and while T1 and T2 both act properly in isolation, the constraint fails to hold in H5.